 Egypt is a country that just has to be visited to be believed, and really is a must on any travelers list.
 The legacies left behind in the form of incredible temples, pyramids and artifacts created by the Pharaohs and other ancient peoples will leave you absolutely speechless, especially in places like Luxor, Aswan, Abu Simbel and Cairo.

 What better way to experience these treasures than on board a cruise ship on the Nile!
 We begin our trip as "land-lubbers" in Cairo and Aswan, taking in the sights and mingling with the locals, before boarding our beautiful boat for a very "cruisey" holiday.
-We finish the trip with an overnight jeep safari into the spectacular white desert of the Sahara, spending the night under a starry Arabian sky!.

 |Date & Duration:||19th November - 8th December 2020 - 11 or 20|